The 5 best places to live in Spain in 2023

 Type of accommodationRental Price

-3. Valencia is the best place to live in for
+Valencia is the best place to live in Spain with a family.

-When broadening your scope beyond the two largest cities to find your best city to live in Spain, be sure to explore rental homes in Valencia.
+When broadening your scope beyond the two largest cities to find the best city to live in Spain, be sure to explore rental homes in Valencia.
 Valencia offers a dream home for a much smaller budget.
-And the fact that Valencia is geographically smaller than Madrid means that most places are easier to get to by walking or by public transport.
+As a result, families can comfortably find spacious apartments in one of the Valencia neighborhoods.
+Valencia also has numerous parks and green spaces, such as the Turia Gardens, long parks with playgrounds, allowing families to spend time outdoors.
+Valencia is also smaller in size, so most places are easily accessible by walking or public transport.

 For food lovers specifically, Valencia is heaven on earth and the best place to live in Spain.
 As the original creators of paella, the Valencians set the bar high with their culinary talents.
-So why not treat yourself to a bocadillo for merienda or indulge in the various tapas bars in the evening?
+You can treat yourself to a bocadillo for merienda or indulge in the various tapas bars in the evening.

 Type of accommodationRental Price